jagrvargen/holbertonschool-low_level_programming/0x0A-malloc_free/README.md

 3. Returns a pointer to a 2 dimensional array of integers.

 4. Frees a 2 dimensional grid previously created by alloc_grid function.

+5. Concatenates all the arguments of a program.